 This positive effect of meditation is also responsible for reducing stress, anxiety, worry, and anger, which means there is much more energy available for fun, productive, and fascinating moments.

-Meditation is an effective mind hacking technique that will not only help disrupt and clarify the repetitive thinking that circulates your mind but also strengthens your ability to stay alert and focused during your normal waking hours.
+Meditation is an effective relaxation technique that will not only help disrupt and clarify the repetitive thinking that circulates your mind but also strengthens your ability to stay alert and focused during your normal waking hours.

-When we are overloaded with information we can end up living in a state of inner chaos.
+When you are overloaded with information you can end up living in a state of inner chaos.
 The mind is constantly processing multiple layers of complex information, emotional stimulation, sensory input, thoughts of the past, and fear of the future.

-The problem is when much of this “thinking” is unnecessary, which will eventually deplete our energy and lead to irrational thoughts and dysfunctional behaviors.
+The problem is when much of this “thinking” is unnecessary, which will eventually deplete your energy and lead to irrational thoughts and dysfunctional behaviors.

 Mindfulness is a state of active attention towards the present moment.
 When you're mindful, you carefully observe your thoughts and feelings without judging them.